railwayapp/docs/src/docs/reference/usage-limits.md

 ## Hard limit

+Once your resource usage hits the specified hard limit, all your workloads will be taken offline to prevent them from incurring further resource usage.
 Think of the hard limit as the absolute maximum amount you're willing to spend on your infrastructure.
-Once your resource usage within a billing cycle meets your hard limit, all your resources will be slept and thereby taken offline to prevent further usage.

 We will send you multiple reminders as your usage approaches your hard limit:

 1. When your usage reaches 75% of your hard limit
 2. When your usage reaches 90% of your hard limit

-If your resources are taken down, we will send you another email notifying you of the same.
+We will send you another email if your workloads are taken down due to your specified usage limits.

 <Banner variant="danger">Setting a hard limit is a possibly destructive action as you're risking having all your resources shut down once your usage crosses the specified amount.</Banner>